Threadless Guide (1)

 Inkscape: Vector, and free!

 Again, I only work with Adobe Programs, and specifically, raster images.
 Consequently, the content of this blog will at times refer specifically to the process of designing within Photoshop.
 For Gimp users, there are probably many of the similar options available in that program.
-For vector artists, the general process of designing will be the same, but we will differ on the particulars.
+For vector artists, the general process of designing will be the same, but there will be larger differences when we get down to the particulars.

-Once you've thought about what program might be best for you, or even acquired one, you've finished the first chapter of this guide.
-In the next chapter, we'll be making a design for Threadless.
+Once you've thought about what program might be best for you, or even acquired one, you're ready to move onto the next section of this guide.
+In the next chapter, we'll walk through the entire process of making a design for Threadless.
+Woo!
+Let's go!